-The complainant and the respondent have equal rights to appeal the Hearing Panel's findings on responsibility and determinations regarding sanctions and remedies.
-Appeals must be submitted in writing within ten (10) business days of receipt of the Hearing Panel decision (which period may be extended for good cause).
+The complainant and the respondent are both permitted to appeal the Hearing Panel's findings on responsibility and determinations regarding sanctions and remedies.
 All appeals will be heard by a three-member Appeal Panel.
 The Appeal Panel will establish a reasonable schedule for issuing a written decision, typically no later than thirty (30) business days.
 This decision is final and not subject to further appeal.